AmmarCodes/blog/src/posts/angular-2-display-html-without-sanitizing-filtering.md

 That's it!

-The solution is inspired by [this answer](https://stackoverflow.com/questions/37076867/in-rc-1-some-styles-cant-be-added-using-binding-syntax/37076868#37076868) on Stackoverflow.
+The solution is inspired by [this Stackoverflow answer](https://stackoverflow.com/questions/37076867/in-rc-1-some-styles-cant-be-added-using-binding-syntax/37076868#37076868).